 How to Make Egg Salad

-- Hard boil eggs: I have instructions to do that on the stovetop listed here, but you can also making hard boiled eggs in the instant pot.
+I have instructions to do that on the stovetop listed in the recipe card (or you can see the step by step in this post: Hard Boiled Eggs), but you can also make hard boiled eggs in the Instant Pot.

 This recipe has the best ratio of eggs to mayonnaise.
-While it is nice and creamy, it still is hearty and full of eggs.
-We are using 8 large eggs to 3/4 cup of mayonnaise.
-We found that 1/2 a cup made for an egg salad that was too dry, while 1 cup was way too much.
+While it is nice and creamy, it is still hearty and full of eggs.
+We are using eight large eggs to 3/4 cup of mayonnaise.
+We found that 1/2 a cup made for an egg salad that was too dry, while one cup was way too much.
 This is the perfect balance.

 What to Add to an Egg Salad Sandwich